Legal request procedures

 In some cases, it may be necessary for a party to obtain copies of physical IETF records and documents (e.g., meeting blue sheets prior to mid-2012 and other non-digital documents).
 The IETF Trust has custody of certain physical meeting records.
 To request such documents, follow the procedures outlined above with respect to electronic IETF documents.
 IETF counsel will notify you if a separate request to the IETF Trust is required.

 Subpoenas served on the IETF Trust should be delivered to the address specified above, but replacing the recipient with “IETF Trust”.

-Requesters should be aware that IETF is an open and transparent organization, and all requests and subpoenas provided to IETF, together with IETF’s responses will be published on the IETF web site, here.
+Requesters should be aware that IETF is an open and transparent organization, and all requests and subpoenas provided to IETF, together with IETF’s responses will be published at the bottom of this page.

 A Schedule of Fees is an appropriate and reasonable means to recover costs associated with such efforts.
 Fees may be waived at the discretion of the LLC Board in the case of requests made by or on behalf of non-profit organizations, and in other unusual circumstances.

 - $350 per subpoena or other legal request plus $50 per document and other requests for authentication of documents in a single case, such as Internet-Drafts, RFCs, and emails.

 - An additional $500 per subpoena and other requests for authentication of documents requiring production of hard copy, warehoused documents, such as blue sheets.